Location

 COMMUNITY ENGAGEMENT

-Take part in activities that encourage community involvement and interaction which are essential in conservation initiatives.
+Take part in activities that encourage community involvement and interaction which are essential in conservation initiatives, such as creating and presenting educational classes on marine biology, ecology and conservation to the local community.

 Program Reviews